Sunbird-Knowlg/sunbird-content-editor/README.md

 ## How to setup sunbird-content-editor in local
 1. Clone the sunbird-content-editor repo from [here](https://github.com/project-sunbird/sunbird-content-editor)
 2. Clone the sunbird-content-plugins repo from [here](https://github.com/project-sunbird/sunbird-content-plugins)
-3. Go to the root directory sunbird-collection-editor.
+3. Go to the root directory sunbird-content-editor.
 4. Run `npm install` to install node moduels.
 3. `cd app` and run `bower install` to install bower components
 5. Create a symlink to 'sunbird-content-plugins' (`ln -s ../sunbird-content-plugins plugins`)(Linx, mac)